omahs/imx-docs/docs/main/guides/wallet-sdk-ui-guide.md

             <ul>
                 <li>Trigger the offramp flow</li>
             </ul>
-            Moonpay widget will take care of the rest.<br>
+            Moonpay widget will take care of the rest.</br>
             Useful to have:
             <ul>
                 <li>Moonpay Offramp is only available to users in the US, UK, and EU</li>